Sewage Overflow Prevention

 Seattle waterways will benefit from upcoming projects to prevent sewage overflows and polluted stormwater runoff.

 Every year, rain washes millions of gallons of untreated sewage and stormwater into the city’s waterways, threatening human and aquatic health and our quality of life.
 Each year, on average, more than 300 sewage overflows send millions of gallons of raw sewage and stormwater into Seattle’s creeks, lakes, the Ship Canal, the Duwamish River, and Elliott Bay.
 These combined sewage overflows (CSOs) create significant health and environmental risks.

 The Plan to Protect Seattle's Waterways

-- Natural Drainage Systems Partnering (Piper’s, Thornton, and Longfellow Creek drainage areas)
+- Natural drainage systems partnering in Piper’s, Thornton, and Longfellow Creek drainage areas